eventual-dev/eventual/docs/getting_started/work_unit.md

 It's useful to define such an abstraction because it gives way to multiple implementations, which makes the concept more broad than just a database transaction.
-Unit of work can represent any kind of work (not necessarily involving saving data to disk).
+Unit of work can represent any kind of work, not just saving data to disk.
 A particular implementation can even have semantics that slightly differ from a transaction in its traditional sense.

 ## Creating units of work